gavinkou/AstroDate/README.md

 ```

 ### Leap Year
-You can get if a year is a leap year or not from the `isLeapYear()` function:
+You can get if a given year is a leap year or not from the `isLeapYear()` function:
 ```php
 $d1 = AstroDate::create(2015, 11, 10)->isLeapYear();
 $d2 = AstroDate::create(2016, 11, 10)->isLeapYear();